 Orders of Protection and their extensions are being handled as emergencies in most counties.
-If you do not currently have an Order of Protection but feel that you need one, Attorney Johnson and Attorney Townsend are available to help you navigate the process.
+If you do not currently have an Order of Protection but feel that you need one, Attorney Townsend is available to help you navigate the process.

 Your Order of Protection hearing may be a hearing with the Judge via telephone, and you will likely complete your petition online instead of on paper.
 If you have accessibility issues that will make it difficult for you to complete these tasks, please reach out to us at 815-200-8802 so that we can discuss how we can help.